Do you know how social media can help market your business?

 The ways of marketing businesses has changed dramatically over the past several years.
 Placing an advertisement in the local newspaper or Yellow Pages used to be the only option.
 Today, potential clients and customers search the web to find a particular service or business.
 In addition to having a website, a business needs to utilize email and social media to not only attract new customers, but stay in contact with existing ones.

-According to Hubspot, 92 percent of marketers in 2014 claimed that social media marketing was important to their business with 80 percent indicating increased traffic to their websites.
+According to Hubspot, 92 percent of marketers claimed that social media marketing was important to their business with 80 percent indicating increased traffic to their websites.

 A business’s social media usage is one of the main factors search engines uses in calculating how your web presence ranks.
 Your competitors are already involved with social media reaping the benefits of attracting customers.
 Social media is a way of business reaching out to their customers, clients and suppliers one-on-one – a way that no other tool can match.